dongido001/Dotnet_GroupChat_Using_Pusher/README.md

 # GROUP CHAT APP USING .NET CORE

-This is a demo application showing how to build an activity feed using ASP.NET Core MVC and Pusher.
+This is a demo application showing how to build a Group chat application using ASP.NET Core MVC and Pusher.
 You can read the tutorial on how it was built [here](https://pusher.com/tutorials/group-chat-net)

 ## Getting Started